Moez-B-CU/comp3005a3p1/README.md

 Submission for Assignment 3 Part 1 by Moez Bajwa.
 Database Access Object implementation, including functions getAllStudents(), addStudent(), updateStudentEmail() and deleteStudent().

 The language of choice is Python, and interaction with the database is done using Psycopg2.
 SQL file for initial table creation and data entry has also been included as 'create_db.sql'.
+After making a postgress database, run the `create_db.sql` script to create the `students` table and populate it.

-Demonstration video can be found here: https://youtu.be/f9sy0-WUO-0
+Demonstration video for assignment can be found here: https://youtu.be/f9sy0-WUO-0